Thread (yarn)

-Thread is a type of yarn but similarly used for sewing.
-It can be made of many different materials including cotton, wool, linen, nylon, and silk.
+A thread is a long strand of material, often composed of several filaments or fibres, used for joining, creating or decorating textiles.
+Ancient Egyptians were known for creating thread using plant fibers, wool and hair.
+Today, thread can also be made of many different materials including but not limited to cotton, wool, flax, nylon, silk, polyester etc. There are also metal threads (sometimes used in decorative textiles), which can be made of fine wire.

+Thread is similar to yarn, cord, twine, or string, and there is some overlap between the way these terms are used.
+However, thread is most often used to mean materials fine and smooth enough for sewing, embroidery, weaving, or making lace or net.
+Yarn is often used to mean a thicker and softer material, suitable for knitting and crochet.
+Cords, twines or strings are usually stronger materials, suitable for tying and fastening.

 Materials

 Thread is made from a wide variety of materials.
 Where a thread is stronger than the material that it is being used to join, if seams are placed under strain the material may tear before the thread breaks.
 Garments are usually sewn with threads of lesser strength than the fabric so that if stressed the seam will break before the garment.
 Heavy goods that must withstand considerable stresses such as upholstery, car seating, tarpaulins, tents, and saddlery require very strong threads.
 Attempting repairs with light weight thread will usually result in rapid failure, though again, using a thread that is stronger than the material being sewn can end up causing rips in that material before the thread itself gives way.